Lojzka Bratuž: Suffering under Fascism

 On December 27, 1936, her father Lojze conducted a church choir in singing Slovene hymns during Mass.
 This was a courageous act of defiance against the ban on Slovene language.
 After the mass a group of Fascist Blackshirts (squadristi) abducted him in retaliation.
 Lojze was brutally tortured: the captors forced him to drink a large quantity of mixture of motor oil and gasoline.
 He suffered grievously from the poisoning and, despite hospitalization, died on February 16, 1937, from the effects of the ordeal.
 Soon after her mother Ljubka, took Lojzka and her brother to Tolmin to her mother, a shopkeeper Alojzija Mlakar (1885–1966), but they soon returned back to Gorizia, where Lojzka started primary school.
 Even after her husband Lojze's martyrdom, her mother Ljubka remained committed to the Slovene cause in the Slovene Littoral region.
 She maintained links with Slovene activists and activities considered subversive by the Italian authorities, wrote poems and stories in Slovenian and boarded Slovenian students.In April 1943, Italian Fascist officials under the notorious commissioner Gaetano Collotti arrested Ljubka Šorli for her "nationalist activity".
-She was torn away from her young children and subjected to harsh imprisonment, interogations, beatings and brutal toture.
+She was torn away from her young children and subjected to harsh imprisonment, interrogations, beatings and brutal toture.
 Lojzka and her brother, aged nine and seven, were taken in by relatives.
 Her mother's imprisonment came to an end after Italy's capitulation in September 1943.
 The Italian armistice of September 8, 1943, led to chaos in the occupied territories, and many political prisoners were freed or escaped.
 Ljubka was able to leave the camp and was reunited with her children.
 For safety, Lojzka, her mother and brother initially took refuge in her mother's hometown Tolmin.
 By late 1943, however, they returned to Gorizia.